2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 The Dodge Charger and Challenger are two of America’s most beloved muscle cars.
 Both are considered iconic thanks to their aggressive styling, affordable prices, and powerful Hemi V8 engine.

 And even though the age of the EV is approaching, many believe Dodge will be one of the last brands to switch entirely to electric.
-The general consensus seems to be that Dodge’s ICE muscle cars will live up to the late 2020s, even if they have to be sold alongside electric alternatives.
+The consensus seems to be that Dodge’s ICE muscle cars will live up to the late 2020s, even if they have to be sold alongside electric alternatives.
 However, this did not happen.

 • The first electric muscle car concept will be revealed early next year